Department of Government Efficiency: Ramaswamy steps away

 Trump and Musk discuss DOGE in the Oval Office, February 2025.

 After the second inauguration of Trump on January 20, the White House confirmed that Ramaswamy would not join DOGE.
 The announcement came after reports surfaced about internal friction between Ramaswamy and DOGE staff.
 A Republican strategist stated that Ramaswamy was wanted out of D.C. after his X post on how Americans "venerated mediocrity over excellence".
 Sources close to Ramaswamy said that he left DOGE to focus on his upcoming campaign for governor of Ohio.

 Early claims of fraud

-On November 12, 2024, Trump announced that DOGE will work with the Office of Management and Budget to address what he called "massive waste and fraud" in government spending.
+On November 12, 2024, Trump announced that DOGE would work with the Office of Management and Budget to address what he called "massive waste and fraud" in government spending.
 Less than a week into his presidency, Trump dismissed 17 inspectors general, whose job was to audit federal agencies.
 Some of these inspectors were leading investigations, pending legal action against Elon Musk's companies.